MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/data-classification-activity-explorer.md

 ## Activity types

 Activity explorer gathers activity information from the audit logs on multiple sources of activities.
-For more detailed information on what labeling activity makes it to Activity explorer, see [Use activity explorer](data-classification-activity-explorer-use.md)
+For more detailed information on what labeling activity makes it to Activity explorer, see [Labeling events available in Activity explorer](data-classification-activity-explorer-available-events.md).

 **Sensitivity label activities** and **Retention labeling activities** from Office native applications, Azure Information Protection add-in, SharePoint Online, Exchange Online (sensitivity labels only) and OneDrive.
 Some examples are: